Yes, your EV has a 12-volt battery too!

 So, as a driver, if you see a warning about the car’s low-voltage battery, its time for roadside assistance.
 And its your best option: servicing anything electrical in an electric vehicle is potentially very dangerous.

 My friend also asked about having the car jump started.
 However, the car had not been sitting unused for any length of time, which can create a situation that a jump start will resolve.
-In here case, the car is several years old and its simply more likely that the battery needs to be replaced.
+In her case, the car is several years old and its simply more likely that the battery needs to be replaced.
 A good roadside service like AAA can make the determination and replace the battery.

 However, it turned out that AAA won’t replace the start battery in a Tesla!
-The driver opted to do it after work hours!
+The AAA driver opted to do it after work hours!

 Click here for our list of roadside assistance phone numbers.
 And if you want to know more about jump starting, see the video we did here.